SSWConsulting/SSW.Rules.Content/rules/automated-ui-testing/rule.md

 ## Tooling
 There are numerous tools available for facilitating automated UI testing using the browser.

+[Selenium](https://www.selenium.dev/) was the gold standard in this area for many years, but Microsoft's [Playwright](https://playwright.dev/) is now recommended.
+It allows you to write tests in many popular languages including .NET, Java, Python and Node.js.

+### Selenium
+dsa

+### Playwright
+dsa

 ## Caution!

-don't do too much here, use other automated test levels record & playback gotchas
+don't do too much here, use other automated test levels big scope, longer to run and prone to high maintenance record & playback gotchas

 **where does this video best fit?**